M.A., M.A./M.L.I.S., Ph.D.

 The Ph.D. program stresses faculty/student mentoring.
 Admission is competitive and based mainly on academic merit, demonstrated capability to do research, and the match of research interests between the applicant and faculty in indicated or developing areas of specialization.

 Program requirements: 72 credits—30 credits approved for M.A. work; 24 credits of course work plus 18 credits of dissertation research.
-The specialization in Literature and Culture requires ENG 510, 511, and 514.
-The specialization in rhetoric and composition studies requires ENG 514 and WRT 512, 524, 645, 646, 647, and 699.
-Candidates must pass comprehensive exams per area of specialization; a dissertation and an oral defense are required.
+ENG 510, 511, and 514 are required.
+Candidates must pass comprehensive exam; a dissertation and an oral defense are required.
 Core dissertation committee must include faculty in area of specialization.
 Interdisciplinary study is encouraged, including coursework in other departments.
 A limited number of 500- and 600-level courses in other departments and programs may be used for program credit if approved as part of the student’s program of study before the courses are taken.
 (In some cases, a research tool may be required by a student’s doctoral committee in consultation with the director of graduate studies.)

 All requests for Teaching Assistantships must be expressed in an additional, separate letter included with the application packet.